RobbenRoll/emgfit/docs/source/concepts.rst

 Blind analysis
 --------------
-The comparison of fit results to literature values can lead to biased results.
+Premature comparison of fit results to literature values can lead to biased results.
 To avoid that user bias (consciously or unconsciously) enters the final mass values `emgfit` incorporates the option to blind the obtained mass values and peak positions during the analysis process.
 Blindfolding is activated with the :meth:`~emgfit.spectrum.spectrum.set_blinded_peaks` method.
-The option to only blind specific peaks of interest leaves the option to use less interesting peaks with well-known literature masses as accuracy checks.
-The blinding is only lifted once the processing of the spectrum is finalized and the results are exported.
+The option to only blind specific peaks of interest leaves the possibility to use less interesting peaks with well-known literature masses as accuracy checks.
+The blinding is automatically lifted once the processing of the spectrum is finalized and the results are exported.

 References